Serie A Gameweek 35

 Though they fought all the way to the final whistle, last week's goalless draw with Lecce virtually condemned Verona to dropping out of Italy's top flight.

-Leaving themselves with just four games to overturn a 10-point deficit, Hellas would be mathematically relegated by defeat on Sunday evening - if it even gets that far.
+After leaving themselves with just four games to overturn a 10-point deficit, Hellas were then mathematically relegated by a win for Lecce on Friday - that result confirmed the Scaligeri's 10th demotion to Serie B.

-A fixture in the top tier for the past eight years, they have been surviving by the skin of their teeth for several seasons, and interim coach Paolo Sammarco will steer the ship as it finally sinks.
+A fixture in the top tier for the past seven years, they have been surviving by the skin of their teeth for several seasons, and interim coach Paolo Sammarco will steer the ship as it finally sinks.

 His team have picked up a single point from their last six games - scoring just one goal in the process - and only two clubs have suffered more defeats across Europe's top five leagues this term.